numtide/flake-utils/README.md

 {
   # pass an instance of self
   self
-, # pass an instance of the nixpkgs flake nixpkgs
+, # pass an instance of the Nixpkgs flake nixpkgs
 , # we assume that the name maps to the project name, and also that the
   # overlay has an attribute with the `name` prefix that contains all of the
   # project's packages.
   name
-, # nixpkgs config
+, # Nixpkgs config
   config ? { }
 , # pass either a function or a file overlay ? null
-, # use this to load other flakes overlays to supplement nixpkgs preOverlays ? [ ]
+, # use this to load other flakes overlays to supplement Nixpkgs preOverlays ? [ ]
 , # maps to the devShell output.
 Pass in a shell.nix file or function. shell ? null